Historical Perspective on Transformational Leadership

 James MacGregor Burns and the original split

 James MacGregor Burns was an American historian and political scientist.
 His 1978 book Leadership introduced the distinction between transactional and transformational leadership.
+Burns was the first to identify transformational leadership, defining it as a process by which leaders and followers raise one another to higher moral values and motivation.

 The phrase “raise one another” matters.
 Burns saw transformational leadership as mutual.
 The leader does not impose change on followers; she and the followers move each other towards higher motivation and stronger moral commitment.
 Both are transformed.